 28 September 2020 – 31 January 2021

-The Recovery Package will provide continued support for the sector in Victoria and nationally, and includes:
+The Recovery Package provides continued support for the sector, and includes:

 - 25% Recovery Payment for Victoria

 - additional 15% payment for Outside School Hours Care (OSHC) services in Victoria